HOLIDAY SALE

 Here’s how to do that step-by-step:

-1. Night-Before Prep With DeepSleep, DeepestSleep, or DeepestSleep+
+1. Night-Before Prep With DeepSleep, DeepestSleep (Inside the MASTERMIND VAULT), or DeepestSleep+

-DeepestSleep+ is one of the most effective tools for preventing travel fatigue before it starts.
+Rescue VT during the day and DeepestSleep+ are the most effective tools for preventing travel fatigue before it starts.

 The night before travel, your goal is simple: give your brain the deepest restorative sleep possible.

-DeepestSleep+ begins with 20 minutes of Rescue, our most powerful and restorative science.
-It then transitions gracefully into science that guides your brain into slow-wave delta, the most restorative sleep stage responsible for:
+DeepestSleep+ begins with 20 minutes of Rescue, our most powerful and restorative neuroscience.
+It then transitions gracefully into science that guides your brain into slow-wave delta, the sleep stage responsible for:

 How to use DeepestSleep+ the night before travel:

-- Go to bed as close to your normal hour as possible
+• Go to bed as close to your normal bedtime as possible

 This primes your brain for the demands of travel the next morning.